sudhirkumarojhaa/Tracker-app/README.md

 Clone the repository and use the Profile you want to use i.e Sender/Receiver

+### PUBNUB keys

+for the channel keys , Create an account in PUBNUB and obtain the key which is to be added in publish and subscribe section within the code to connect and create channel in the database.

 ## Clone this repository and follow these steps;